A Pillar of Edge Transformation

 The virtual central unit (vCU) has quite high throughput (100s of Gbps) but not the strict latency needs of vDU.
 Optimal location for the vCU can be at the central office (CO) or equivalent aggregation site.
 Typical deployments use containers or virtual machines for the virtualization model and standard but dense compute achieves better economics.
 In some scenarios, some level of NEBS compliance and temperature hardening may be required.

-Optimal locations for these functions include the aggregation site (CO for example) for vEPC user plane, vBNG, and cloud CMTS.
+Optimal locations for these functions include the aggregation site like the CO for vEPC user plane, vBNG, and cloud CMTS.
 The vEPC control plane, PCRF, and vIMS are best placed at the regional or central data center or even as far as a public cloud.

 Standard but dense compute form factor is sufficient although in some case NEBS compliance and temperature hardening may be required.
-It is also important to note that crypto hardware offload might be required.
+It's also important to note that crypto hardware offload might be required.

-The third use case we examine is managed mobile video with control user plane separation (CUPS) and edge content delivery network (CDN) as shown in Figure 9.
+The third use case we examine is managed mobile video with CUPS and edge CDN as shown in Figure 9.
 The important element of this use case is caching and where optimally to locate it.
 Throughput is medium, sub 10s to 10s of GBPS.
 Virtualization models being deployed include both containers and virtual machines.
 In all cases, fast networking is an essential need.

 The caching function needs to follow the user plane function (UPF) because the UPF needs to be invoked before the inline services.
 The big impact of caching is of course storage capabilities.
 In a centralized environment, it can be easier and more economical to locate storage.
 The location for caching is mostly dependent on where you have the tightest area for bandwidth and congestion.
 Pushing caching further out toward the subscriber at aggregation sites can potentially avoid or reduce congestion.